 My grandma used to keep a carton of it in her freezer, next to the orange sherbet and not far from a cabinet behind the kitchen’s swinging door, where I’d often sneak into her secret stash of cones.

-I haven’t had ice milk – or really thought much about it – in years.
-You can’t buy it anymore.
+I hadn’t had ice milk – or really thought much about it – in years.
+You can’t buy it at my local grocery store.

-According to Wikipedia, it disappeared in 1994, when the FDA changed the rules of terminology, turning ice milk into low-fat ice cream – maybe a more marketable term, yes, but, in my opinion, much less charming.
-Over time, as manufacturers tried harder and harder to make low-fat ice cream taste like regular ice cream, the texture of ice milk became more and more obscure, and now, it’s just not available.
+Over time, as manufacturers tried harder and harder to make low-fat ice cream taste more like the regular full-fat kind, the old-fashioned texture of ice milk became more and more obscure.
+Now, it’s just not available.

-This icy, refreshing stracciatella (from the Italian for “torn apart,” like the chocolate bits in this) mixture isn’t as creamy as regular ice cream, but it’s also not as heavy.
+This icy, refreshing stracciatella mixture isn’t as creamy as regular ice cream, but it’s also not as heavy.
+The name comes from the Italian for “torn apart,” like the chocolate bits in this frozen treat.

 Eating a bowl of it, you feel refreshed, not overloaded.

 Think of this stracciatella version as a mashup between the flavor of chocolate chip ice cream, and the texture of a frozen slushy or Italian ice.

 As you spoon dollops of it into your mouth, the strongest sensations are cold and sweet – just the way a frozen dessert should be.

 This is wonderful in the heat of summer, an ideal way to cool down.
 But it’s also delicious when just the first glimmer of an oncoming heatwave is in the air, early in the season.
 And really, there’s nothing stopping you from enjoying it at any time of year.